 \subsection{Candidate Program Generation}

-For a given partial scene and object to add we search for new programs by sampling the generative model described in Section \ref{sec:generating_programs} and then relaxing both the inferred and original program.
-Program relaxation for our representation entails randomly removing constraints from the program tree to produce a new program.
+For a given partial scene and object to add, we search for new programs by sampling the generative model described in Section \ref{sec:generating_programs} and then relaxing both the inferred and original program.
+Program relaxation involves randomly removing constraints from the program tree to produce a new program.
 This can help generalize the overly restrictive programs produced by our initial naive approach.
 For example, an object found in the corner of a room might initially be constrained to rest against both walls.
-Removing one of these constraints would allow the program to predict more general placements along one of the walls.
+Removing one of these constraints would allow for more general placements along one of the walls.
+Programs which predict no valid placements or a placement anywhere in the scene are removed from consideration.

-We employ simple filtering techniques on candidate programs.
-Severely unconstrained programs that elect to place the object anywhere in the scene and programs which do not predict any placements are removed from consideration.
-We also ensure that each candidate program predicts only one valid orientation.
-Programs which predict placements for multiple orientations are split into subtrees that each predict only one.
+Each candidate program predicts only one valid orientation.
+Programs whose predictions cover multiple orientations are split into subtrees that each predict only one.
 This constraint reduces the number of repeated subtrees present in the final programs and improves quantitative performance of this algorithm.
 It is worth noting that this constraint does not restrict the possible orientations the final program can represent.
-Our later program combination step produces final programs which predict valid placements for multiple different object orientations.
+Our later program combination step (Section~\ref{sec:combprog}) produces programs which predict valid placements for multiple different object orientations.